-There’s many SEO services companies you can go to for help like SMG Melbourne company, they will help you create a Search Engine Marketing plan that focuses on winning and adding new customers, but if you’re a do it yourself type of person or just want to save the cash here is some things you can do.
+There’s many SEO services companies you can go to for help, they will help you create a Search Engine Marketing plan that focuses on winning and adding new customers, but if you’re a do it yourself type of person or just want to save the cash here is some things you can do.

 1. Determine your audience

 If you’re bakery in Richmond, it’s not relevant for someone in Perth looking for bakeries to find you.
 So determine if you’re targeting local traffic, national or even international traffic.
 If you’re after local traffic have a read of my previous blog about local SEO.